Van-Goghbot/the-coderoom/docs/pick.rst

    :linenos:
    :lineno-start: 57

-Because we have ordered the coordinates, the only place where the arms may collide is when they are both placing bricks in the centre of the table, at the start of the task.
+Because we have ordered the coordinates, the only place where the arms may collide is at the start of the task when they are both placing bricks at the centre of the table.
 To avoid this, we simply use the ``rospy.sleep`` command to stall the right arm so that the left arm can place and move out of the way beforehand.

 Picking
 ---------------------
-The picking function can be found at ``line 102 of domino.py`` We first want to move the arms to a 'safe point' using joint angles to get to a midpoint which will prevent the arms from getting twisted and thus mitigating redundancies.
+The picking function can be found at ``line 102 of domino.py`` We first want to move the arms to a 'safe point' using joint angles to get to a midpoint, which will prevent the arms from getting twisted and thus mitigating redundancies.

 .. literalinclude:: dominoes_code/domino.py
    :language: python